dolphindb/DolphinDBPlugin/mysql/README.md

 **Note:** If 'table_or_query' is a SQL query, use 'LIMIT' in SQL query to specify 'startRow' and 'rowNum'.

-* allowEmptyTable: a Boolean indicating whether to allow importing an empty table from MySQL.
-The default value is false.

 #### Details

 Load a MySQL table or SQL query result into a DolphinDB in-memory table.